jnalepka/grenton-to-homeassistant/README.md

 - Binary Sensor 0/1 – DIN / BINARY_SENSOR / ZWAVE
 - User Scripts

+# Simple updates

+If you only add a small number of objects (up to about 20), the basic method of updating states from Grenton is enough.
+You just need a little configuration on the Grenton side, shown below.

-# Requirement on the Grenton side
+## Requirement on the Grenton side

 1. Create a `HTTPListener` virtual object on GateHTTP named `HA_Listener_Integration` and configure it as follows:
    * Path - `/HAlistener` (You can edit it if you want)